JadeMin/mcods/README.md

 # MCods
-### Allows to download mods in your Forge server folder.
+### Allows all players to download mods in your Forge server folder.
 Still in development, so there may be bugs.